-Micron66 is a copper-based anti-fouling paint that has a biocide which repels barnacles.
-For optimal protection, it is critical to use International Paints' Interprotect primer in addition to several coats of paint.
-Micron66 is a great choice for slow movers like sea turtles and whale sharks. - http://bit.ly/Micron66
+Micron is a range of copper-based antifouling paints, many with a biocide that repels barnacles.
+For optimal protection, it is critical to use International Paints' Interprotect primer in addition to the paint.
+Micron66\ is a great choice for slow movers like sea turtles and whale sharks.
+Other Micron saltwater paint options are available and should work well.
+Proven choices are Micron 66, 77, 99, CSC, and Extra SPC.
+If Micron paint is unavailable in your area, find an alternative copper-based ablative antifouling paint with a suitable primer.
+Wildlife Computers does not currently apply Micron antifouling paint.